 I went to a school that was an hour commute by public transportation.
 I commuted every single day and saved money on living expenses by an astronomical amount.

 The major caveat here is that being at home is lame.
-Yes, living with your parents greatly impacts your love life and forces you to become creative if you know what I mean.
+Yes, living with your parents greatly impacts your love life and forces you to become creative when it comes to your dates if you know what I mean.

 The only way that I survived was by visiting friends and family out-of-town that lived on their own.
 I would only recommend this option to those of you that have a strong relationship with your parents and can survive living at home without snapping (not everyone).